Oracle Backend for Microservices and AI

 Application Menu

-The Add -> upload .jar command uploads a Spring Boot Microservice to an application packaged as a .jar file.
+The Add workload command uploads a Spring Boot or a native microservice and deploy as a pod.
 Choosing this item menu, selecting a single application, the parameters will be required are:

 4. Image Version (Default: 0.0.1)